 You’ll also need to make sure your car has L plates on the front and rear, a passenger seatbelt and head restraint and, just for the test itself, an extra interior rear-view mirror.

 Despite what you may have heard, it is legal for your car to have a dashcam.
-However, it must not film or record audio from the inside of the car.
+However, you must follow DVSA rules regarding filming a driving test, and must not film or record audio from the inside of the car.
 Electronic parking brakes and hill-start assist are acceptable features.
 Your car does not need to have dual controls.

 The right model

 It should go without saying that only a manual car will do if you’re hoping to obtain a manual licence.
 However, you may not realise that there are specific models of car that you cannot drive in during your test.
 Specifically, these are: